-Cooper Memorial Design Fund
+The Muriel Cooper Memorial Design Fund

-Muriel Cooper (1925–1994) was a pioneering graphic designer and a key figure not just in the promotion and absorption of European design into the US but in the elucidation of a new, wholly modern American design language.
-She also had a longstanding relationship with the MIT Press, working first for its predecessor, the Office of Publications, and later becoming its first design director.
-In this capacity she was responsible for the graphic design of over 500 separate titles, many of which continue to distinguish the bookcases of the world’s finest art and architectural libraries, and which display a simultaneously cutting-edge approach to design while honoring a far older tradition of producing books with artistry and care.
+Muriel Cooper (1925–1994) was a pioneering graphic designer and a key figure not just in the promotion and absorption of European design into the US, but in the elucidation of a new, wholly modern American design language.
+She had a longstanding relationship with the MIT Press, working first for our predecessor, the Office of Publications, and later becoming its first design director.
+In this capacity she was responsible for the graphic design of over 500 separate titles, many of which continue to distinguish the bookcases of the world’s finest art and architectural libraries, and display a simultaneously cutting-edge approach to design while honoring a far older tradition of producing books with artistry and care.

 Browse recent publications supported by the Cooper Memorial Design Fund: